Hilllander/docker-wordpress/README.md

 Download and install Git with its components (Git Bash, Git GUI) from https://git-scm.com/downloads

 ## Install Wordpress on Docker
-1. In PowerShell screen, go to other drive/directory which you need to shared between Windows host and Linux container. for example:   `cd d:\dockershared`
+1. In PowerShell screen, go to directory you need to use as home directory, for example: `cd d:\dockershared`
-2. Create your local directory in this directory e.g. `mkdir wpsources`
+2. Create new home directory in above directory e.g. `mkdir wpsources`
-3.
+3. Clone docker-wordpress Git repository using Git Bash: `git clone https://github.com/Hilllander/docker-wordpress.git`